foxglove/create-foxglove-extension/README.md

 ## Introduction

 [Foxglove Studio](https://github.com/foxglove/studio) allows developers to create extensions, or custom code that is loaded and executed inside the Foxglove Studio application.
-This can be used to add custom panels, and in the future it will support custom file formats or data sources and more.
+This can be used to add custom panels.
 Extensions are authored in TypeScript using the `@foxglove/studio` SDK.

 ## Creating Your First Extension